-Direct-to-Consumer (DTC) Advertising of Prescription Drugs and Implantable Devices: The Texas Medical Association advocates that direct-to-consumer (DTC) prescription drug and medical device advertisements should contain the disclaimer, “Your physician may recommend other appropriate treatments.”
-TMA strongly supports AMA Policy H-105.988 which clearly disapproves of misleading advertising for prescription drugs to the general public and supports research into the effects of DTC marketing, including physician and patient behavior and the impact of DTC ads on the cost of medical services.
-TMA further opposes product-specific DTC advertisements that do not comply with the following AMA guidelines:
+Direct-to-Consumer Advertising of Prescription Drugs and Implantable Devices: The Texas Medical Association advocates that direct-to-consumer (DTC) prescription drug and medical device advertisements should contain the disclaimer, “Your physician may recommend other appropriate treatments.”
+TMA strongly supports AMA Policy H-105.988, which clearly disapproves of misleading advertising for prescription drugs to the general public and supports research into the effects of DTC marketing, including physician and patient behavior and the impact of DTC ads on the cost of medical services.
+TMA further opposes product-specific DTC advertisements and supports a ban on DTC advertising for prescription drugs and implantable medical devices, and until such a ban is in place, opposes product-claim DTC advertising that does not satisfy the following AMA guidelines:

 (a) The advertisement should be indication-specific and enhance consumer education about the drug or implantable medical device and the disease, disorder, or condition for which the drug or device is used.

 (b) In addition to creating awareness about a drug or implantable medical device for the treatment or prevention of a disease, disorder, or condition, the advertisement should convey a clear, accurate, and responsible health education message by providing objective information about the benefits and risks of the drug or implantable medical device for a given indication.
 Information about benefits should reflect the true efficacy of the drug or implantable medical device as determined by clinical trials that resulted in the drug’s or device’s approval for marketing.

 (c) The advertisement should clearly indicate that the product is a prescription drug or implantable medical device to distinguish such advertising from other advertising for non-prescription products.